 The online assessment test is another threshold to prove eligibility for studying the respective course with us.
-While appearing for the test, students are required to carry the documents as per mentioned in Step 4 of the Application Process.
+While taking the test, students are required to carry the documents as per mentioned in Step 4 of the Application Process.
 Successful candidates will be interviewed and their documents will be collected.

 Criteria for the Assessment Test:

-Assessment tests for home students are free for the first attempt, which will be followed by an interview.
+Assessment tests for home students are free for the first attempt, which is followed by an interview.
 During the interview potential students are required to produce all the documents as per the Admission Checklist.
-Applicants are required to make a payment for assessment re-bookings (please refer to our terms and conditions for more information).
+Applicants are required to make a payment for assessment re-bookings (please refer to our Terms & Conditions for more information).

 Students are required to be present in the test centre 15 minutes prior to the test.
 If they are 10-15 minutes late for their respective slot, they may still be accepted, dependent on the circumstances.
-However, further lateness will be charged as per the terms and conditions.
+However, further lateness will be charged as per the Terms & Conditions.